kanishk779/Todo_List_Demo1/README.md

 # Todo_List_Demo1
-This an android app which lets you plan and maintain your daily work.</b>
+* This a todo-list app.
-This a todo-list app.
+* This an android app which lets you plan and maintain your daily work.</b>